Fallatori/My-Recipes/README.md

 6. **Create recipes**

    Press the studio button in the navbar and login with your Sanity account
-   From here you can create new recipies and add new profiles
+   From here you can create new recipes and add new profiles